yandex-cloud/docs/en/_tutorials/archive/object-storage-cloudberry.md

   1. If you want to get notifications about the progress of backups, select the **I want to receive a notification email when plan completes** option.

      If you only want to get notifications about failed backups, select the **When the plan fails** option.
 To get notifications about all events, select the **In all cases** option.
 Specify your email address in the **Email** field, name in the **User name** field, and the subject of the message from CloudBerry in the **Email subject** field.
 If this is the first time you are setting up notifications, you will receive a message asking you to confirm your email address.
-Follow the link in the message to enableget notifications.
+Follow the link in the message to enable notifications.
 Click **Continue**.

   1. Check the backup plan and click **Done**.